Today is the Feast Day of the Archangels!

 The word “angel,” in Greek is angelos; in Hebrew is malach; in Arabic is mala’ika – which all mean “messenger.”

 Angels are incorporeal (bodiless) spiritual beings who act as intermediaries between God and humanity.
-Angels are defined by their function as messengers or message-bearers, although this function does not exhaust their activities.
-As spirits, they are believed to have been created by God to serve the supreme deity by fulfilling any and all tasks assigned to them.
+Angels are defined by their function as messengers or message-bearers, although this function does not exhaust their activities because they were created by God to serve the supreme deity by fulfilling any and all tasks assigned to them.

 Major philosophers — such as Thomas Aquinas, René Descartes, John Locke, and most recently, the American philosopher Mortimer Adler — have put forth compelling reasons for the existence of Angels.
-(For the conversion of Adler, a Jew, to the Catholic faith, click here.)
+(For the conversion of Adler, a Jew, to the Catholic faith, see the moving account, “A Philosopher-Pagan Comes Home“.)

 Theologians maintain there is a hierarchy of Angels, due to the fact that in Genesis 3:24, Isaiah 6:1-7, Ezekiel 1, 10, Romans 8:38, Ephesians 1:21, 3:10, 6:12, Colossians 1:16, 2:10, 2:15, allusions are made to “seraphim,” “cherubim,” “thrones,” “dominions,” “mights,” “powers,” and “principalities” in the “heavenly places.”

-Dionysius and Aquinas delineated three hierarchies of Angels, with each hierarchy comprised of three orders:
+Dionysius and St. Thomas Aquinas delineated three hierarchies of Angels, with each hierarchy comprised of three orders:

 - 1st hierarchy: Seraphim, Cherubim, Thrones.